 Is Terraform open source in 2026?

 Not exactly.
 Terraform moved from the open source MPL 2.0 license to the Business Source License 1.1 (BSL) in August 2023.
+In February 2025, IBM completed its $6.4B acquisition of HashiCorp.
 BSL is source-available; the code is publicly visible on GitHub and free to use internally.
 Per the Terraform LICENSE file, each published version converts to MPL 2.0 four years after its release.
 The restriction applies to companies offering Terraform as a competing hosted service.
 If you're using Terraform to manage your own cloud infrastructure, the license change doesn't affect you.
 OpenTofu is the fully open source (MPL-2.0) community fork if your organization requires an OSI-approved license.
+For many teams, the combination of BSL and IBM ownership is reason enough to evaluate it.

 Can I use Ansible instead of Terraform?